isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/3rd-party-tracking-adserving/certified-display-ad-servers.md

 >[!NOTE]
 >
 >For each FlashTalking tag, you must manually insert the tracking macro `${TM_CLICK_URL_URLENC}` immediately before the URL in the `<a href>` tag and as the value of the `ftClick` variable.
-The example tag shows the inserted macros highlighted in yellow.
+The following example tag shows the inserted macros highlighted in yellow.

 ![Example tag for FlashTalking](assets/flashtalking_example_tag_snippet.png)